-If you can't find the Beefless Tips (or don't want to use them), you can use beef-style seitan or any vegan beef that comes in chunks (rather than slices or grounds).
+If you can't find the Beefless Tips for this stew (or don't want to use them), you can use beef-style seitan or any vegan beef that comes in chunks (rather than slices or grounds).

 If you super don't want to use meat substitutes, I'd recommend making this recipe with two cups of portobello mushrooms, cut into 1" pieces.
 I wouldn't call it vegan beef stew at that point, but I would still call it hearty and delicious!

 Better than Bouillon (nope, not a sponsor) also makes a great beefless bouillon option, which comes as a paste, rather than cubes.
 Just use one teaspoon of their paste per cup of water.